Be part of the UK’s ultimate 100-mile sportive in 2020 - the perfect ride for all abilities from lycra-clad enthusiasts to beginners.

 Providing information and support to sufferers of this incurable disease which could affect anyone of any age.

 Cardiomyopathy is an incurable disease of the heart muscle which can affect people of all ages.
 It can usually be treated successfully with a good outlook for most of those affected.
 The news that a family member has cardiomyopathy can cause overwhelming feelings of uncertainty, confusion & anxiety.
 Cardiomyopathy UK provides information & support to these families meaning that they can adjust & cope with their situation more confidently.

 Registered no: 1164263.

 Challenging attitudes on mental health to help those affected by mental illness.

-We run hundreds of mental health support groups and services all over the country.
-From peer to peer support, to Crisis and Recovery Houses, we aim to ensure people are respected, listened to and get the right kind of support at the right time.
+Mental health support groups and services take place all over the country.
+From peer to peer support, to an advice and information service, the aim is to ensure people are respected, listened to and get the right kind of support at the right time.

-Lets stamp out stigma and help people severely affected by mental illness together.
-Sgn up to take on an event for Rethink Mental Illness.
+Let’s stamp out stigma and help people severely affected by mental illness together.
+Sign up to take on an event or challenge for Rethink Mental Illness.

 Registered no: 271028.

 Fighting against loneliness and isolation for older people living across the UK.